 iframe-missing-title

-An<iframe> element has no title attribute, making it impossible for screen reader users to understand the purpose of the embedded content before deciding to enter it.
+Medium WCAG 4.1.2 What it is An<iframe> element has no title attribute, making it impossible for screen reader users to understand the purpose of the embedded content before deciding to enter it.

 Why it matters

 Screen readers announce iframes by their title before allowing the user to enter them.
-Without a title, the iframe is announced as “frame” with no indication of what it contains — forcing users to enter and explore just to understand the context.How QAOS detects it
+Without a title, the iframe is announced as “frame” with no indication of what it contains — forcing users to enter and explore just to understand the context.

-The agent scans the DOM for<iframe> elements with no title attribute.
+The agent scans the DOM for <iframe> elements with no title attribute.

 Examples

-Add a concise, descriptivetitle attribute to every <iframe>:
+title attribute to every <iframe>: